Should I publish negative results, or does this ruin my career?

 Suppose a costly project does not deliver promising results.
 In that case, the supervisor may conclude that the project has to be abandoned without publishing the data and alter the research plans accordingly.

 In many cases, such a decision will push the young researchers into a vortex of dramatic feelings.
-They may perceive themselves as a failure and feel treated unfairly.
+They may perceive themselves as a failure and feel mistreated.

 “Publishing negative results is a waste of resources”